-If a business hasan existing email list, it can be used by affiliate managers to promote their affiliate program.
+If a business has an existing email list, it can be used by affiliate managers to promote its affiliate program.

-The fact that these people signed up to your email list means that they are interested in what your business has to say.
+The fact that these people signed up for your email list means that they are interested in what your business has to say.

 Generally, bloggers guest post in other blogs that are in the same or niche as them, or in an adjacent niche.
 They do so because of these reasons:

 With these reasons alone, you can already see why guest posting is so beneficial when you have something to promote – in this case your affiliate program.